What is internal duplicate content?

 Noindex

 In my opinion Noindex the Columbus egg of SEO.
 Everything you find dubious, everything you don't like, everything you really think is DC - pop a nice "Noindex" tribute on it.
-The great thing is that any links that are received will at least be redistributed proportionately.
+The great thing is that any incoming links will at least be redistributed proportionately.
 So always remember the internal linking think.
 There are very nice tools for WordPress, such as robots-meta from Yoast or All In One SEO.

 Robots.txt